 Similar to other cities in Europe, you get the best of both worlds when visiting Lisbon in winter.
 It’s still the same incredible city, but minus the crowds and inflated prices.

-Naturally, the weather is colder than the summertime, but Lisbon is still one of the warmest European cities to visit in winter, with temperatures averaging 12-15 degrees.
+Naturally, the weather is colder than in the summertime, but Lisbon is still one of the warmest European cities to visit in winter, with temperatures averaging 12-15 degrees.

 Nice is another of those desirable cities that make it onto everybody’s bucket list.
 Therefore, when it comes to the warmer months, it’s completely overrun with tourists and impossible to enjoy.